voberle/adventofcode/2021/day15/README.md

 ## Part 1

 Part 1 was basically using my Grid and Dijkstra code almost unmodified, and it just works.
+Runs in 2.5 ms.

 ## Part 2